tilltmk/airo-orchestrator/README.md

 # airo
-Pre-Alpha Staged Personal Project for a simple Full-Stack AI-Developer in Python
+Fully in Develoopment atm - Pre-Alpha Staged Personal Project for a simple Full-Stack AI-Developer in Python
 ---

 # AIRO (Automated Idea Realization with Ollama)